llvm/circt/docs/RationaleHW.md

 the Verilog exporter to care about.

 **Why model parameters with attributes instead of SSA values?**

-_MW: Can you define `SSA` acronym?
-This can be common to compiler folks but not for HW folks who might be reading this_

 It seems unfortunate to replicate some parts of the `comb` dialect (e.g.
 `comb.add`) as attributes rather than just reusing the existing attributes.